alichoumane/Multi-level-Community-Detection/README.md

 # Multi-level-Community-Detection
 This software implements the algorithm "Multi-level Fuzzy Overlapping Community Detection Algorithm for Weighted Networks".

-Article: Choumane, A. and Harkous, A. ‘Multi-level fuzzy overlapping community detection algorithm for weighted networks’, Int.
-J. Data Science.
-To appear.
+Article: Choumane, A. and Harkous, A. (2019) ‘Multi-level fuzzy overlapping community detection algorithm for weighted networks’, Int.
+J. Data Science, Vol. 4, No. 4.

 #############
 Compile